-Side effect What a patient can do When a patient should seek help/go to the clinic Fatigue Get up and go to bed at the same time each day.
+Side effect What a patient can do Seek help/go to clinic Fatigue Get up and go to bed at same time each day.
 Exercise.
-Keep easy-to-prepare foods in the house.
-The patient is too tired to eat or move.
-The patient cannot swallow or eat enough to feel strong.
-Headache Rest in a quiet, dark place.
-Place cold cloths on your eyes.
-Rub the base of your head and your temples with your thumbs.
-Take a warm bath.
-Avoid coffee, tea, soft drinks, and foods with caffeine.
-Take Paracetamol.
-The patient's vision becomes blurry or unfocused.
-Paracetamol does not relieve the pain.
-Headaches are frequent or very painful.
-The patient's neck is stiff.
+Keep easy-to-prepare foods in house.
+Patient is too tired to eat or move.
+Patient cannot swallow or eat enough to feel strong.
+Headache Rest in quiet, dark place.
+Place cold cloths on eyes.
+Rub base of head and temples with thumbs.
+Take warm bath.
+Avoid caffeine.
+Vision becomes blurry.
+Headaches frequent or very painful.
+Neck is stiff.
+Fever.

-Side effect What a patient can do When a patient should seek help/go to the clinic Tingling or pain in feet and hands Wear loose-fitting shoes and socks.
+Side effect What a patient can do Seek help/go to clinic Tingling or pain in feet and hands Wear loose-fitting shoes and socks.
 Keep feet uncovered in bed.
-Walk a little, but not too much.
+Walk a little.
 Soak feet in cold water.
 Rub feet and hands.
 The tingling does not go away or gets worse.
 The pain is so intense the patient cannot walk.
 Dry mouth Rinse mouth with clean water and salt.
-Suck on crushed ice or sip clean water.
+Suck on crushed ice or sip water.
 Avoid sweets, soft drinks, and coffee.
-The patient also has white or red spots on the tongue or in the mouth.
+Patient also has white or red spots on tongue or in mouth.

-Side effect What a patient can do When a patient should seek help/go to the clinic Diarrhea Eat frequent, small meals.
-There is blood in the stool.
-Eat easy-to-digest foods: bananas, rice, and The patient has a fever. toast.
+Side effect What a patient can do Seek help/go to clinic Diarrhea Eat frequent, small meals of easy-to-digest foods.
 Avoid milk.
-The patient has more than four watery or soft bowel movements per day.
 Don't eat spicy or greasy foods.
-The patient is thirsty but cannot eat or Peel fruits and vegetables before eating. drink properly.
 Drink lots of clean water and tea.
-Take oral rehydration salts (ORS).
-Nausea, vomiting, Take ART drugs with food.
-The patient has sharp stomach pains. and low appetite Eat frequent, small meals.
-The patient also has a fever.
-Eat bland foods (rice, porridge).
-The patient is vomiting blood.
-Take sips of tea or ORS until vomiting stops.
-Vomiting lasts more than one day.
+Take ORS.
+Blood in the stool.
+Fever.
+More than 4 watery or soft bowel movements per day.
+Patient is thirsty but cannot eat or drink properly.
+Nausea, vomiting and low appetite Take ART drugs with food.
+Eat frequent small, bland meals.
+Sip tea or ORS until vomiting stops.
 Don't eat greasy or spicy foods.
-The patient is thirsty but cannot drink or eat.
+Sharp stomach pains.
+Fever.
+Vomiting blood.
+Vomiting lasts >1 day.
+Patient is thirsty but cannot eat or drink properly.

-Side effect What a patient can do When a patient should seek help/go to the clinic Hair loss Protect hair from damage.
+Side effect What a patient can do Seek help/go to clinic Hair loss Protect hair from damage.
 Don't dye, straighten, or plait.
 Don't buy products that promise to grow hair back.
-Anemia Increase foods such as fish, meat, chicken, spinach, asparagus, dark leafy greens, and lima beans.
-The patient has been feeling tired for three to four weeks and it is worsening.
+Anemia Increase foods such as fish, meat, chicken, spinach, dark leafy greens, and lima beans.
+The patient has been feeling tired for 3-4 weeks and it is worsening.
 Both of the patient's feet are swelling.

-Side effect What a patient can do When a patient should seek help/go to the clinic Dizziness Sit down until it goes away.
+Side effect What a patient can do Seek help/go to clinic Dizziness Sit down until it goes away.
 Avoid lifting anything heavy or moving quickly.
 Take Efavirenz right before going to sleep.
 Avoid driving a car, motorcycle, or bicycle when dizzy.
-The dizziness lasts more than two weeks.
-Unusual or bad dreams Try to do something that makes you happy and calm right before going to sleep.
-Avoid alcohol and street drugs.
-Avoid food with a lot of fat.
+Dizziness lasts more than 2 weeks.
+Unusual or bad dreams Do something that makes you happy and calm before sleeping.
+Avoid alcohol, street drugs, fatty foods.
 If patient cannot sleep for three or more nights.

-Side effect What a patient can do When a patient should seek help/go to the clinic Feelings of sad- ness or worry Talk about feelings with others (family, friends, or other PLHA).
-The patient experiences intense sadness or very worrying thoughts.
-The patient is thinking of harming himself.
-The patient feels very aggressive or very scared.
-Difficulty concentrating Use reminders (notes to self or help from family members) for important tasks.
+Side effect What a patient can do Seek help/go to clinic Feelings of sadness or worry Talk about your feelings with others (family, friends, other PLHA).
+Patient has serious, sad, or very worrying thoughts.
+Patient is thinking of harming him/herself.
+Patient us very aggressive or scared.
+Difficulty concentrating Use reminders for important tasks.
 Allow extra time for activities.

-Side effect What a patient can do When a patient should seek help/go to the clinic Skin rash Keep the skin clean and dry.
+Side effect What a patient can do Seek help/go to clinic Skin rash Keep the skin clean and dry.
 Wash with unscented soap and water.
 Use calamine lotion for itching.
 Avoid hot baths or showers.
 Avoid the sun.
-Rash is accompanied by a general ill feeling, fever, muscle or joint aches, blisters or mouth sores, inflammation of the inside of the eyelids, swelling of the face, or tiredness.
+Rash is accompanied by general ill feeling, fever, muscle or joint aches, blisters or mouth sores, inflammation of the inside of the eyelids, swelling of the face, or tiredness.